dphilla/wasm-vfs/README.md

 Wasm-VFS has a wide range of use-cases, from acting as a virtualized layer on native platforms, to working as a the primary FS abstraction in Wasm-first application evnironments.
 Some examples:

 - cient-side app deployment(link)
-- a safer OSI image
+- a safer OCI image
 - truly isomorphic operating environments

 **Not yet for production use - use at own risk**